 The Mission Statement

-Our instructional programme is aimed at building a strong foundation at lower levels and reinforcing concepts at upper levels, guiding pupils in problem-solving heuristics and addressing misconceptions.
+The Mathematics Department is dedicated to the goal of making the learning of Mathematics meaningful by offering our students various platforms and avenues to excel and improve in Maths.
+Our instructional programme is aimed at building a strong foundation at lower levels and reinforcing concepts at upper levels, guiding students in problem-solving heuristics and addressing misconceptions.
 Our teachers embrace the Growth mindset, and will patiently guide our students to embrace challenges and see failures as an opportunity to grow.

-The array of enrichment programmes are planned with the aim of offering our pupils an opportunity to apply problem-solving strategies in everyday situations so that they can appreciate its relevance in real-life scenarios.
+The array of enrichment programmes are planned with the aim of offering our students an opportunity to apply problem-solving strategies in everyday situations so that they can appreciate its relevance in real-life scenarios.

-We hope that our pupils will develop a positive attitude towards the learning of Mathematics and find the subject relevant, interesting and enjoyable.
+Our hope for our students is that they develop a positive attitude towards the learning of Mathematics and find the subject relevant, interesting and enjoyable.
 The challenge of solving a Mathematics problem is as desirable as a competitive sport, and we want every child to experience that moment of delight when they overcome a problem, which will motivate them to pursue Mathematics as a hobby or a life-long profession.

-A range of assessment modes are used to provide parents and teachers with information and evidence of pupils’ progress in Mathematics.
+A range of assessment modes are used to provide parents and teachers with information and evidence of students’ progress in Mathematics.
 These assessment modes include:

 Our Approach to Problem-Solving – The REAL Way